-The internal dialogue is the cause for our external reality.
+The internal dialogue is the cause of our external reality.
 What we say about ourselves and what we believe about ourselves dictates our actions.

 In her book Women, Food and God, Geneen Roth explains that “we are walking, talking expressions of our deepest convictions; everything we believe about love, fear, transformation and God is revealed in how, when and what we eat.”
-If we believe we are unworthy, unlovable, why would we feed our self well?
+If we believe we are unworthy and unlovable, why would we feed ourselves well?
 If the world is hazardous, if our bodies are not safe places for us to be in our expression of life, there will be no peace on our plate.